hermangroup/docs/masternodes/setup-ipfs.rst

 Setup IPFS
 ==========

 Running the IPFS daemon is now a required part of the masternode system.
 A Content Distribution Masternode - Collateral 5000 requires IPFS to run a masternode.
 You must follow these steps.

+If you are setting up a Windows Masternode, please skip down to the section IPFS For Windows Masternodes.

 Install IPFS Daemon
 ===================